Canonical domains for coadjoint orbits: LS submanifolds, proper K ahler potentials, and Euler vector fields

-To go from the intrinsic derivative to the Hessian we use the linear isomorphism from $\nn^\sigma$ to $T^*_xX^*$ given by twice the real part of the Killing form:
+To go from the intrinsic derivative of the 1-form to the Hessian of the primitive, we use the linear isomorphism from $\nn^\sigma$ to $T^*_xX^*$ given by twice the real part of the Killing form:

-where in the last equality we used that $\nn$ is isotropic for the Killing form and $2\Re\langle \cdot,-\theta\cdot\rangle$ is an inner product on $\hh$ for which root spaces are mutually orthogonal, and in the inequality that $x$ belongs to the positive Weyl chamber.
+where in the last equality, we used that $\nn$ is isotropic for the Killing form and $2\Re\langle \cdot,-\theta\cdot\rangle$ is an inner product on $\hh$ for which root spaces are mutually orthogonal, and in the final inequality, we used that $x$ belongs to the positive Weyl chamber.

 From the strict positivity of the Hessian we conclude that $\KK(x)$ are minima, and thus $h$ is a positive function.